fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 for domain in STUN ORIGIN.

-Creating the pin hold rules
+Creating the pin hole rules
 ---------------------------

 Once a STUN packets it accepted, the firewall MUST create a temporary